Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes UB unique?

 Where do most of your graduates practice?

-PharmD graduates find a very favorable job market and easily locate positions in a variety of professional practice sites including community pharmacy, institutional pharmacy, long-term pharmacy, consultant pharmacy, the government and academia across the country.
+PharmD graduatesfind positions in a variety of professional practice sites including community pharmacy, institutional pharmacy, long-term pharmacy, consultant pharmacy, the government and academia across the country.
 The majority of our graduates practice in the community/ambulatory care setting with very attractive salaries in virtually any state of the country.

 BS students usually pursue graduate studies.
 Graduates with an MS or PhD degree in pharmaceutical sciences can become pharmacogeneticists, bioanalysts, clinical researchers, educators, and more.
-Job placement for recent graduates: Industry - 75%, Government - 15%, and Academia - 10%.
+Most graduates work in industry.
+The rest work in government and academia.

 Our students benefit from being able to take the NAPLEX exam and Pharmacy Law Review Series at a convenient and comfortable location - UB!
 Find out more about our outstanding passing rate.